-This variable uses the code defined by Off.F databank on the subject grouping degree: this variable associates a univocal code to each degree course activated in a given university (i.e., the code of the database of training supply).
+The variable called degree course is active, and therefore selectable, only after making a choice at level of kind of degree course (except the pre-reform course in Primary Schooling Sciences degree and all the other pre-reform degree courses), University and at least one variable between the Faculty/Department/School, degree subject grouping and class of degree.
+This happens since this variable uses the code defined by Off.F databank on the subject grouping degree: this variable associates a unique code to each degree course activated in a given university (i.e., the code of the database of training supply).
 Sometimes a degree course set up at a university could change is code, without modifying the formal name of the course; for example it could happen after changes in the training content, in the attribution to its graduating class, etc. In these cases the degree courses are treated separately, because the Off.F codes allocated to them are different or to facilitate the detection of these special cases, near the name of the course there is the academic year up to which it was active; otherwise the academic year which it has become active.
 In other cases it is possible to find the specification of the place of study.

 Moreover, it is possible that a course has changed its name without modifying its Off.F code.
 Another case is when a course incorporates one or more courses with a name different from the most recent one.
-Next to that name is also shown that older preceded by "already".
+Next to that name is also shown that older preceded by "già".

-5. Available comparison variables
+3.2 Available comparison variables